variety/variety/README.markdown

 ```

 ### Reserved Keys ###
 Variety expects keys to be well formed, not having any '.'s in them (mongo 2.4 allows dots in certain cases).
-Also mongo uses the psudo keys 'XX' and keys coresponding to the regex 'XX\d+XX.*' for use with arrays.
+Also mongo uses the pseudo keys 'XX' and keys coresponding to the regex 'XX\d+XX.*' for use with arrays.
 You can change the string XX in these patterns to whatever you like if there is a conflict in your database using the `arrayEscape` parameter.

     $ mongo test --quiet --eval "var collection = 'users', arrayEscape = 'YY'" variety.js